 (Why is it called “Emblem Ephemera”?
 Your name is already so unique!)

 First, thank you, my parents had excellent taste.

-Second, the name “Franny Kromminga” is associated with a theatrical career that I still intend to pursue, and is registered with Actors’ Equity Association so that no one else can take it!
+Second, the name “Franny Kromminga” is associated with a theatrical career that I still intend to pursue, and is registered with Actors’ Equity Association!

 For a long time, I considered making a general site featuring a little bit of everything I do… but ultimately I decided that would be too aesthetically limiting, as well as possibly confusing to people who sought me out for one subject versus another.
 FRANNYKROMMINGA.COM became my theatre site, so I came up with a separate Art Brand Name that I felt was evocative of my style.
 Thanks to my love of obscure words and the gratuitous use of thesaurus.com, I hit on Emblem Ephemera.
 It rang out to me because both words are already associated with aesthetic concepts, and it feels both bold and ethereal at the same time.
 Somehow, it reminds me of sunlight through new summer leaves, or bright black ink scrawled in looping script over a bit of parchment.

 (So what’s new?
 What does having this site change about your business?)